who-knows-inc/KEA_DAT_DevOps_2024_Autumn/00._Course_Material/01._Assignments/04._Sofware_Quality_Linting_CI/02._After/branch_protection_rules.md

 ## How to setup a branch protection rule

-In this example, the rule requires at least 2 to review a pull request before being able to merge with main.
+In this example, the rule requires at least two people to review a pull request before being able to merge with main.

 1. **⚙️ Settings**: Navigate to your repository on GitHub.
 Click on the "Settings" tab at the top.
 2. **🌿 Branches**: In the settings menu, find and click on the "Branches" menu located on the left side.